 Live streaming of Sale with Online Bidding facility.

+All entries subject to approval by IHFA and subject to number of entries.

 Entry fee of €200 per animal will be deducted from your account via direct debit and a refund of €100 will be issued on appearance at the sale.

 HEALTH REQUIREMENTS: